hpsim/OGL/README.md

     libs ("libOGL.so");

-and that `libGinkgo.so` can be found.
+and that `libginkgo.so` can be found.

 # Usage